Sravani-Thota/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## Virtualization

-Virtualization is the process of creating a virtual version of something, such as an operating system, server, storage, or network resources.
+Virtualization is the process of creating a virtual version of something, such as an operating system, server, storage, or network resources.This allows multiple operating systems and applications to run on asingle physical machine by abstracting the hardware.

 ## Virtual Machine